chizer1/DbLocator/README.md

 # DbLocator

-DbLocator is a library designed to simplify database interactions for multi-tenant applications by managing and cataloging multiple database connections.
+DbLocator is a library designed to simplify database interactions for multi-database tenant applications on SQL Server by managing and cataloging multiple separate database connections for each tenant.

 ## Features
-- Dynamically retrieves and creates database connections.
+- Dynamically manages the retrieval and creation of database connections.
-- Allows tenants to have multiple databases, each serving distinct functional purposes.
+- Enables tenants to utilize multiple databases, each dedicated to distinct functional purposes.
-- Implements database-level role management for SQL Server, enabling fine-grained control over built-in database roles such as read/write privileges.
+- Implements database-level role management for SQL Server, offering fine-grained control over built-in database roles such as read/write privileges, while also supporting trusted connections that do not require a database user.
-- Supports horizontal scaling by distributing tenant databases across multiple servers.
+- Facilitates horizontal scaling by distributing tenant databases across multiple servers.
+- Allows for automating the creation of databases, logins, users, and roles, eliminating the need for some manual scripting.

 ## Limitations
 - Does not manage schema definitions, modifications, or data structure enforcement.